kfjahnke/envutil/README.md

 as it stands now, but it's already quite useful with the few parameters I offer.
 Automatic twining is also used for video output, where fixed twining parameters would fail to adapt to changing hfov.
 Use of twining is strongly recommended for video output to avoid aliasing.
+You may switch twining off by passing --twine 1.
+The b-spline used as 'ground truth' can be parameterized with the --degree and --prefilter arguments, see there.

-There is also code to read the twining filter kernel from a file (use --twf_file); this filter can be scalled by additionally passing --twine_width.
+There is also code to read the twining filter kernel from a file (use --twf_file); this filter can be scaled by additionally passing --twine_width.
 This allows for arbitrary filters.
 Processing time rises with the number of twining coefficients, and especially with several facets as input, transparency, and large twining kernels, production